xvrh/puppeteer-dart/README.md

 ```

 <a name="screenshot_element"></a>
-Of a specific element in the page
+Screenshot a specific node in the page
 ```dart
 import 'dart:convert';
 import 'dart:io';